fortrabbit/blog/web-hosting-and-open-source.md

 So far we have covered software to create websites and associated hosting business models.

 We use a lot of open source software to run our business, our clients are using a lot of open source software to interact with our services too.
 We couldn't do without.
 Some of those open source projects are already well funded.
 But there are others projects that can benefit from funding.
 Open source maintenance can be stressful, lonely and financially unrewarding.
 Where possible, we aim to sponsor open source projects more.
 We also aim to contribute to write well researched feature requests or issues.

+## In closing

+Now, let's revisit the WP-Engine and WordPress controversy.
+Initially, I sympathized with the idea of a greedy web hosting company profiting from WordPress without giving back.
+Automattic, Matt's company, made $710M in revenue, while WP-Engine made $400M in 2024.
+It seems Matt is not the lone open source maintainer in need of support.
+I can't judge how much WP-Engine has contributed or should have contributed.
+WordPress is a phenomenon I don't gey anyhow.

+Our cost structure is likely very different from traditional hosting providers.
+We have [high infrastructure costs](/infra-research-2024), almost no marketing budget, while most of our energy goes into product development.
+Our ability to contribute back is very limited.